 The National Merit Scholarship Program is an academic scholarship competition for high school students every year.
 Specifically, it’s for US-based high school students and high school students for the betterment of their studies.
 The program is since 1955 old for the students.

-We cover all of the eligibility requirements later in this post so if you are interested for winning the national merit scholarship see all the detail.
+We cover all of the eligibility requirements later in this post so if you are interested in winning the national merit scholarship see all the detail.

 What is the PSAT/NMSQT?

 The Preliminary SAT/National Merit Scholarship Qualifying Test (PSAT/NMSQT) is a multiple-choice standardized exam that tests your knowledge in math, evidence-based reading, and writing for the competition of winning a national scholarship.

 Instead, the NSMC will be looking at your selection index score for the national merit scholarship, which will be between 48-228 so make sure you fall in this criteria.

 How Are National Merit Scholarship Recipients Chosen?

 After all of the PSAT/NMSQT exams have been taken and scored by the students, the National Merit Scholarship Corporation (NMSC) selects around 50,000 students for the program with the highest scores to become commended students or semifinalists so most of them went in the Semitists.